MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-format.md

 ### Limitations

-* Adaptive Card with `CodeBlock` is only avaible in web and desktop Teams clients.
+* Adaptive Card with `CodeBlock` is only available in web and desktop Teams clients.
 * The code snippet generated in the Adaptive Card is read-only and not editable.
 * The Adaptive Card only previews the first 10 lines of the code snippet.
 If there are more than 10 lines of code, the user has to select **Expand** to see the rest of the code snippet.
 * Adaptive Card with `CodeBlock` is supported in chats, channels, and meetings only when a bot is added to it.